NikolajKaspersen/GameDevelopment-Aflevering-1/README.md

 MoveController
 JumpController
 Death & respawn controllers
 Additionally, we have focused on presenting a small graphical scene on a terrain with water.
-We have utilized Unity's built-in effects, including Rigidbody, gravity, and collision.
+We have utilized Unity's built-in effects, including Rigidbody, gravity, vituelCamera and collision.
 At the same time, we have also used free assets that we found on the Asset Store.

 ####
 Game premise: